 Since 2011 the big-board chart, an ever-so-simple and all-natural process of multiplying and dividing by 2, has been taken to new levels.
 Called base-2 exponentiation, this map of the universe opens unknown territories, secret doors, and unexpected challenges.
 Camber commented, “It appears that this Big-Board, base-2 model simulates the big bang epochs but without a bang.
 It’s a natural inflation, a quiet expansion, where everything is necessarily related to everything.
 It’s an integrative model and it flies in the face of today’s cultural nihilism-and-solipsism which has been encouraged by the big bang.”

 Now, there is more to come.
 This is the first of several summaries about the NASA SpaceApps Challenge, April 29-30, 2017 in 187 locations, 69 countries, with over 25,000 participants.
 Bruce Camber drove up from New Orleans to Huntsville to participate.
 Timothy Wang, a Silicon Valley NASA systems analyst, and Charlotte Thornton, a Stanford Visiting Scholar, started the process with a focus on the Big Board-little universe data set and then their team grew and grew.
-These reports will interview everybody involved and will review their expectations for the near future.

 Let’s talk and let’s get to work!